aanderse/LdapRecord.com/source/docs/laravel/auth/testing.md

 ```

 Fourth, we are sending a post request to our `login` page, with our LDAP users email address.
-The password can be anything, since we asserted above that the user **will** pass:
+The password can be anything, since we asserted above (using the `actingAs()` method) that
+the user **will** pass, regardless of what password we use.

+If your application has [password synchronization](/docs/laravel/auth/configuration/#database)
+enabled, this is a good place to send various passwords and assert that the hashes
+match after a successful login.

+---

 ```php
 $user = Auth::user();